munificent/craftinginterpreters/book/statements-and-state.md

 ## Scope

-A **scope** is a region where a name maps to a certain entity.
+A **scope** defines a region where a name maps to a certain entity.
 Multiple scopes enable the same name to refer to different things in different contexts.
 In my house, "Bob" usually refers to me.
 But maybe in your town you know a different Bob.
-Same name, but different entities based on where you use it.
+Same name, but different dudes based on where you say it.

 <span name="lexical">**Lexical scope**</span> (or the less commonly heard
-**"static scope"**) is a specific style of scope where the text of the program itself shows where a scope begins and ends.
+**static scope**) is a specific style of scoping where the text of the program itself shows where a scope begins and ends.
 In Lox, as in most modern languages, variables are lexically scoped.
 When you see an expression that uses some variable, you can figure out which variable declaration it refers to just by